bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 To make sure users enter a valid email address in this field, I set the type attribute to email.

-Earlier you learned that doing so establishes HTML\'s client-side validation.
+Earlier you learned that doing so establishes HTML&apos;s client-side validation.

 I also set the name and ID attributes to user_email.